The Shire; Shakespeare and Sherlock

 Step into the literary landscapes that shaped three of Britain's greatest writers

-This summer, Stonyhurst College opens its doors to the public for a remarkable new exhibition: The Shire, Shakespeare and Sherlock.
-Set within the award-winning Stonyhurst College Museum, the exhibition explores the extraordinary connections between the Ribble Valley and the legendary figures of J.R.R.
+We are delighted to welcome the public to a remarkable new exhibition: The Shire, Shakespeare and Sherlock.
+Hosted in our award-winning Stonyhurst College Museum, this immersive experience uncovers the fascinating ties between the Ribble Valley and three literary giants – J.R.R.
 Tolkien, Sir Arthur Conan Doyle, and William Shakespeare.

 Discover Tolkien's Real-Life Shire